home-assistant/home-assistant.io/source/_docs/locked_out.md

 4. `exit` to exit the container command line
 5. `docker restart homeassistant` to restart the container.

-#### To reset a user's password, as an administrator via the web interface
+#### To reset a user's password, as an Owner via the web interface

 1. In the bottom left, select your user to go to the {% my profile title="**Profile**" %} page and make sure **Advanced Mode** is activated.
 2. Go to {% my people title="**Settings** > **People**" %} and select the person for which you want to change the password.
 3. At the bottom of the dialog box, select **Change Password**.
+   - Note: this is available as the owner, not administrator.
 4. Enter the new password, and select **OK**.
 5. Confirm the new password by entering it again, and select **OK** again.
 6. A confirmation box will be displayed with the text **Password was changed successfully**.